 But if this becomes an ongoing habit, it will undoubtedly affect your relationship with the tenant and confirm the stereotype.

 One way to avoid this is to simply ask your tenant about their availability.
-You can also reach out to your tenant via phone calls, emails, and even in-person visits (it’s best if they are scheduled).
+According to these Seattle property managers you can also reach out to your tenant via phone calls, emails, and even in-person visits (it’s best if they are scheduled).

 If your tenant refuses to communicate effectively, you can politely ask them to be more cooperative if they want to continue this relationship.
 This also reaffirms the fact that you are available through various channels of communication.
 Your tenants will trust you and feel comfortable talking to you – a key component of long-term leases.

 You can’t dictate how a person lives – but you can specify rules that regulate noise levels.
 For example, tenants that stream loud music on the weekend can make life a nightmare for neighbors.
 If this becomes a habit, neighbors will likely ask you to intervene and deal with this issue.

 It helps to be proactive and include a clause in your lease agreement that prohibits renters from causing stress to neighbors due to noise levels.